 Read the Using API interface and Using web interface for more information about how to interact with the platform.

 6.3 Kubernetes

-For installation with kubernetes please check the pdf below.
+For simple installation with kubernetes please check the pdf below.

-click here to access the dojot installation guide with kubernetes
+click here to access the dojot installation guide with kubernetes click here to access the dojot 100k installation guide with kubernetes